 Honors & Awards

 Brian Kirlew is an experienced trial lawyer who began his legal career as an Assistant Public Defender at the Miami-Dade Public Defenders office.
 He received his law degree from the Nova Southeastern University College of Law and his undergraduate degree from the University of Central Florida.
-During law school, Brian Kirlew pursued his passion in litigation and criminal defense.
+During law school, Brian Kirlew pursued his passion for litigation and criminal defense.
 He won the prestigious Feinreder Moot Court Competition finishing 1st out of 100+ students.
-Brian Kirlew competed on five interscholastic Moot Court and Mock Trial teams in Orlando, New York City, Washington D.C. and San Diego.
-During his last semester of law school, Brian Kirlew was a certified legal intern at the Miami-Dade Public Defenders office where he participated in two felony jury trials.
+Brian Kirlew competed on five Interscholastic Moot Court and Mock Trial teams in Orlando, New York City, Washington D.C., and San Diego.
+During his last semester of law school, Brian Kirlew was a certified legal intern at the Miami-Dade Public Defenders Office where he participated in two felony jury trials.
 He was recognized for excellence in the art of courtroom advocacy with the prestigious Order of the Barrister designation at his law school graduation.

 Brian Kirlew became an Assistant Public Defender in Miami and worked in that capacity for six years.
 During this time, he represented over 3000 clients from arraignment to jury verdict.
 He honed his investigative and problem-solving skills by representing hundreds of people charged with very serious felonies.
 As an Assistant Public Defender, Brian tried 42 cases before a jury, 38 to verdict.
-Because of his outstanding work and results, the Miami Chapter of the Florida Association of Criminal Defense Lawyers recognized Brian Kirlew as with its outstanding Young Lawyer Award in 2012.
+Because of his outstanding work and results, the Miami Chapter of the Florida Association of Criminal Defense Lawyers recognized Brian Kirlew with its outstanding Young Lawyer Award in 2012.

-Brian has vast experience in all matters of criminal law and has defended clients against charges including, but not limited to, driving under the influence (DUI), DUI manslaughter, drug possession, carjacking, armed robbery, home invasion, theft, fraud, burglary, assault, battery, sexual battery, lewd and lascivious behavior, trafficking in narcotics, dealing in stolen property, fleeing and eluding, child pornography, murder, attempted murder, stalking, manslaughter, domestic violence, child abuse, prostitution, sale of narcotics, welfare fraud and violations of injunctions or protective orders.
+Brian has vast experience in all matters of criminal law and has defended clients against charges including, but not limited to, driving under the influence (DUI), DUI manslaughter, drug possession, carjacking, armed robbery, home invasion, theft, fraud, burglary, assault, battery, healthcare fraud, sexual battery, lewd and lascivious behavior, trafficking in narcotics, dealing in stolen property, fleeing and eluding, child pornography, murder, attempted murder, stalking, manslaughter, domestic violence, child abuse, prostitution, sale of narcotics, white-collar crime, welfare fraud and violations of injunctions or protective orders.